 12. Enable FTP logging as described in "Limiting inetd Services" in Chapter 5 in IRIX Admin: Backup, Security, and Accounting.
-Note that if you use one -1 argument with ftpd, you record only successful and unsuccessful FTP login attempts.
-If you use two ls, you also record actions on files and directories performed during ftp login sessions, and three ls cause the report to include the number of bytes transferred in get and put operations.
+Note that if you use one -1 argument with ftpd, you record only successful and failed FTP login attempts.
+If you use two ls, you also record the retrieve (get), store (put), append, delete, make directory, remove directory, and rename operations (and their filename arguments) performed during ftp login sessions.
+If you use three ls, the report includes the number of bytes transferred in get and put operations.